 “The Marion Lake Story” chronicles the entire process of individual sacrifice, activism, and ecological renewal of a cherished local resource.
 The result is an inspirational grassroots model for environmental restoration in action at the local level.

-Check out our Making WAVES Campaign, built around the inspiring film and designed to motivate people to take action for clean water.
+Click here to use the film in your local community as a way to motivate people to take action for clean water.

 Highly recommended to audiences with an interest, or with potential interest, in habitat restoration or removal of invasive plants.
 The Marion Lake Story does an excellent job of showing the hard work and cooperation needed to fight a successful battle and is a testimony to the aesthetic and personal rewards that completing a restoration can have. — Cliff Glaviano, Educational Media Resources Center